 Please be advised that Program Requirements for the Educational Specialist Program are regularly reviewed by the Training Director and faculty in School Psychology for alignment with NASP approval standards.
 They may be adjusted to include additional content and/or course requirements to better meet these standards.
 Annual changes are made by September 1st.
 Students entering the Educational Specialist program in the Fall will be expected to follow the most current program requirements.

-William Jenson, PhD

-Director of Training, School Psychology Program
+Keith Radley, PhD, BCBA-D, NCSP Director of Training, School Psychology Program keith.radley@utah.edu

-Bill.jenson@utah.edu

-DEPARTMENT OF EDUCATIONAL PSYCHOLOGY University of Utah
+DEPARTMENT OF EDUCATIONAL PSYCHOLOGY

+University of Utah

 Graduate Programs in School Psychology